ToeiRei/ansible-install-gentoo/README.md

 ## Frequently Asked Questions (FAQs)

 **Why on earth would you automate a Gentoo install?**
 > Look, sometimes even we tech wizards get tired of the same old grind.
-A vanilla Gentoo base install can be *so* tedious!
+A vanilla Gentoo base install can be _so_ tedious!
 This playbook is all about efficiency and letting you skip those boring steps while still having control over the core setup.

 **Why Ansible?
 Why not something else?**
 > Ansible's like the organized friend who always has a plan (and knows how to execute it).
 It's structured, easy to read, and lets me manage the installation in a clean, repeatable way.
 Plus,  it doesn't require an agent on the target machine – just SSH access!
 That means no extra software to install or configure.
 Sharing this playbook means others can benefit from the same sanity!

 **Are you weird?**
 > Meow.
 (Just kidding - sort of.)

  **How long does it take?**
 > On a VM with 4 cores and 8 GB of RAM (AMD EPYC 7282, KVM hypervisor), the entire process took roughly 2 hours.
 Keep in mind that runtime can vary depending on your hardware and network conditions.

+**What exactly gets installed?**
+> This playbook sets up a bare-bones Gentoo base system with essential tools like `htop`, `hyfetch`, `systemd`, and `network-manager`.
+It doesn't include any user accounts, giving you a completely clean slate to work with.

+ **WARNING:** The installation process will erase EVERYTHING on the target disk!
+Make absolutely sure there is nothing important you want to keep on that drive before running the playbook.

+**How do I update the playbook?**
+> Simply use `git pull` in the directory where you cloned the repository.
+This will download any changes made to the playbook.
+Review the updated `settings.yml` file to see what's new!

+ **What should I do after the playbook finishes?**
+> Once the playbook has run successfully, you have a fresh Gentoo base system ready for customization!
+Set your hostname, emerge additional software packages using `emerge`, or explore other specialized playbooks (we might add some later!)

+ **Do I need any special tools besides Ansible?**
+> Yes, Git is required to clone and manage the playbook repository.
+You also may want to have a text editor like vi, vim, nano, pico,...

 ## Need Help?